fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 ### MD-01 · P1 · Repair existing entries that mislead or fail

-- [ ] Complete these actions and correct their labels; keep the actions available.
+- [x] Complete these actions and correct their labels; keep the actions available.
+  Implemented and verified by `tests/test_menu_repairs.vim` in Linux GUI mode.

 Confirmed in the isolated GUI: